 Colin Anderson, Ph.D., associate professor of philosophy and director of Hiram Connect, kicked of the day’s events with an opening speech in Hayden Auditorium.

 “You might wonder why we are asking you to take the day to participate in service projects,” Anderson said to the crowd of mostly first-year students.
 He went on to explain how growing evidence suggests that citizens who are involved in their communities are happier and healthier.
-He discussed the ways that partaking in acts of service can teach us new things about ourselves and the communities we are a part of.
+He discussed the ways that partaking in acts of service can teach students new things about themselves and the communities they are a part of.

 Student Senate President Alex Andrzejewski ’21 also addressed the group of students before they set off on their service projects.

 “Change starts with one step, one person, one act of service,” Andrzejewski said.